joengelhart/dynamics-365-unified-operations-public/articles/dev-itpro/database/copy-database-from-sql-server-to-azure-sql.md

 > [!NOTE]
 > You must add the tenant ID to the last three queries.
 You can find this value by querying the SysServiceConfigurationSetting table in an existing database in the target environment.
+Run this SQL Query against the existing database in the target environment to get the tenant ID.
+SELECT [Value],[NAME]
+  FROM [dbo].[SYSSERVICECONFIGURATIONSETTING]
+  WHERE NAME = 'TENANTID'

 ```
 CREATE USER axdeployuser FROM LOGIN axdeployuser